 MM: We wanted to implement small components, little by little.
 We adopted the header and footer and fonts—font family and sizes.

-Standards team: How was it to incorporate those elements?
+USWDS: How was it to incorporate those elements?

 MM: From a design perspective, we were able to easily adopt the header and footer and accommodate content we had on our current sites.
 It fit pretty well.
 We had to make some adjustments to the mega menus, as we didn’t have them on our site before.
 It was not as complicated from the design perspective as we’d thought.
 From a technical perspective, it wasn’t as simple.